 Always feel free to rest during practice; your teacher will never force or push you to stay in poses.
 You will build strength and endurance over time.
 Enjoy your practice, and always let us know how we can make your yoga experience more enjoyable!

 When should I arrive?
 Please arrive 10-15 minutes before your class begins.
 Check-in with reception and he/she will direct you to class and answer questions, take payments, etc. If you are running late, please know you are still welcome!
 However, please wait outside the class door, or sit/stand quietly in the back of the room until the brief, seated centering and/or chanting has concluded.
 (Do note, if your class typically fills, we can only reserve your spot until 5 minutes before the start of class.
 If you need to cancel a reservation, you can do so online or by calling us at the studio, at least 2 hours in advance.)

 What should I wear and bring?
 It's best if your teacher can see your feet and knees, so plan to do yoga barefoot and in clothes that are not overly baggy, but comfortable enough for you to freely move.

 What is your scent policy?
 Because scents can cause a distraction in class, particularly for those who have sensitivities or allergies, we ask that you refrain from using perfume, artificial fragrances, fragrant lotions or other pungent smells on your body or yoga gear.

 Can I take off my shirt in classes at SYA?
-We actually polled our students about this, and there was overwhelming preference from all our students, men and women alike, that students keep their shirts on while practicing.
+We polled our students on this, and there was overwhelming preference from all our students, men and women alike, that students keep their shirts on while practicing.
 Shirts on also reduces the transmission of sweat and bacteria to our props, and makes it easier for teachers to make manual adjustments.